duanemalcolm/morphic/doc/mesher.rst

 Nodes
 =====

-There are two types of nodes that can be added to a mesh:
+There are three types of nodes that can be added to a mesh:

   **Standard Nodes**
     Stores field values.
 The fields can include components, for example,